 People ask me why I make quilts, followed immediately by the statement that they "don't have the patience."
-Creating quilts has nothing at all to do with patience - it is as necessary to me as breathing.
-I don't even particularly care what happens to them after they are completed - it is the process that drives me.
+Creating quilts has nothing at all to do with patience - the process is as necessary to me as breathing.
+And you've never met a more impatient person!

 Before I began quilting in 1974, I was a writer.
 I was fascinated by the fact that a person could express an idea, a story, or an emotion in written form and another person reading those words could understand and experience the same thing.
 A transfer had been made and a connection established between two strangers.